-Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) network
+Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) issues

-All over the world people are criminalised and mistreated for their sexuality.
-We're fighting for this to end.
+All over the world people are mistreated for their sexual orientation and gender identity.
+We're working to end the abuses.

 Love is a human right

 No matter what your actual or perceived sexual orientation or gender identity, every person on earth should be treated by others and by their governments as equal citizens.
 But around the world, people are continually persecuted and discriminated against for who they are, and their sexual feelings and consenting behaviour.

 We're working for a world where no one faces discrimination for their sexual orientation or gender identity.

 We challenge governments and authorities to fulfil their responsibility to protect LGBT people from such abuses.